On this page

 sudo tailscale up

-Here is where we diverge from standard tutorials.
-A naive setup leaves the SSH daemon listening on 0.0.0.0 (all available network interfaces, including the public internet) and relies entirely on the firewall to block traffic.
+This is where we diverge from standard tutorials.
+Most guides leave SSH listening on 0.0.0.0 (all interfaces) and rely entirely on the firewall to block Port 22.
+The problem: if that firewall fails, Port 22 is immediately exposed.

-We will use the Belt and Braces approach: We will reconfigure the SSH daemon to only bind to the specific Tailscale IP addresses.
-If the daemon isn’t listening on the public interface, a firewall failure won’t expose Port 22.
+We’ll reconfigure the SSH daemon to only bind to the Tailscale IP addresses.
+If the daemon isn’t listening on the public interface, a firewall failure can’t expose it.

 sudo vim /etc/ssh/sshd_config